-The School District's Board of Education and administration considered many factors when finalizing the School District's 2022-23 budget.
-The 2022-23 budget was adopted in June 2022, based on an estimate of 1,225 students that will be enrolled in October 2022 and estimated per pupil funding.
-The 2022-23 budget was approved at a \$350 per pupil increase.
-Based on early enrollment data at the start of the 2022-23 school year, it is anticipated that the fall student count will be higher than the estimates used in creating the 2022-23 budget.
-The District's 2022-23 Approved Budget will be amended by January.
+The School District's Board of Education and administration considered many factors when finalizing the School District's 2023-24 budget.
+The 2023-24 budget was adopted in June 2023, based on an estimate of 1,250 students that will be enrolled in October 2023 and estimated per pupil funding.
+The 2023-24 budget was approved at a \$450 per pupil increase.
+Based on early enrollment data at the start of the 2023-24 school year, it is anticipated that the fall student count will be lower than the estimates used in creating the 2023-24 budget.
+The District's 2023-24 Approved Budget will be amended by February.

-The district will continue to monitor State tax collections as Michigan, along with the rest of the nation, work to transition from the mandatory shutdowns implemented by public health officials during the COVID-19 pandemic.
-The majority of the district's revenue stream is from State revenues.
+The District will continue to monitor state tax collections as Michigan, along with the rest of the nation, work to transition from the mandatory shutdowns implemented by public health officials during the COVID-19 pandemic.
+The majority of the District's revenue stream is from State revenues.
 The State of Michigan continues to be dominated by the automotive sector.
-Although projections for sales of cars and light trucks produced in Michigan remains strong, global supply chain challenges could cause an interruption in production that could negatively impact State tax collections.
+The ongoing union strike with the "Big Three" automotive corporations could have a negative effect on the state's economic outlook.
+Our District will continue to monitor the outcome of this situation.